EJKinger/new-repo/_posts/2015-09-05-angular-materialize-loading-icon.markdown

 </p>

 <p>
 Here's the first bit of code, the HTML that displays a button and a loading icon.
-It uses the angular ngIf directive to decide which element to display.
+It uses the angular ng-if directive to decide which element to display.
 All of the CSS classes are native to the Materialize CSS library.
 </p>
 {% highlight html %}
   <!-- Begin Submit Button (displays if form not submitted)-->